arrow-kt/arrow/modules/docs/arrow-docs/README.md

 Add your docs as a Markdown file inside the corresponding directory.
 You have directories for all the sections available in docs under `modules/docs/arrow-docs/docs/docs/`.

-Let's say you want to add docs for a Type class, for extension `Applicative`.
+Let's say you want to add docs for a Type class, for example `Applicative`.
 You'd need to add a README like [this one](https://github.com/arrow-kt/arrow/blob/master/modules/docs/arrow-docs/docs/docs/arrow/typeclasses/applicative/README.md).

 You'll find all the sections available in the [docs side menu](https://arrow-kt.io/docs/).
 As you can see, there's:
 * **Quick start:** Basically how to start using Arrow, including links to libraries, posts, talks, and sample projects.